-It can contaminate certain raw foods, but it can also contaminate cooked or pasteurized foods through cross contamination due to contact with raw food.
-It is important to note that foods contaminated by the Listeria monocytogenes bacteria look, smell, and taste normal.
+The bacteria can contaminate certain raw foods, but it can also contaminate cooked or pasteurized foods through cross contamination due to contact with raw food or a contaminated surface.
+Foods and beverages contaminated by the Listeria monocytogenes bacteria usually look, smell, and taste normal.

 To destroy the bacteria that causes listeriosis, food must be cooked or reheated to a safe temperature (see Safe internal cooking temperature, page 108).
-Foods most likely to transmit listeriosis are low-acid foods containing a lot of water and not very much salt that or
+Foods most likely to transmit listeriosis are low-acid foods containing a lot of water and not very much salt that:

-Have not been cooked or industrially processed to destroy the bacteria
+• Have not been cooked or industrially processed to destroy the bacteria.